Ages 16 and up, picture ID and proof of residency are required.

 The Library will pay due regard to the special civic, commercial, cooperative, cultural, industrial, and labor activities of each of the communities it serves.
 The Library materials will not be marked or identified to show approval or disapproval of the contents and materials will not be sequestered except for the purpose of protecting them from damage or theft.

-The Library will reconsider any material in its collection upon a signed written request from a patron.
+The Library will reconsider any material in its collection upon the completion of a signed Reconsideration Request.

 Section 1: In response to advances in technology and the changing needs of the community, the Henry County Library endeavors to develop collections, resources and services that meet the cultural, informational, recreational and educational needs of Henry County.
 It is within this context that the Henry County Library offers access to the internet.